bhctest123/soberlivingappcom-new/src/content/blog/michigan-is-an-ideal-place-to-open-a-sober-living-homenbsp.md

 ---
-title: 'Michigan is an Ideal Place to Open a Sober Living Home <br/>'
+title: 'Michigan is an Ideal Place to Open a Sober Living Home'
 description: 'Starting a sober living home in Michigan?
 Learn about the regulations & opportunities in this Sober Living App blog analysis (July 2022).'
 date: 2022-07-12
 author: "Ben Weiss"